-To our knowledge, a discussion paper by Beggs & Graddy (2005) is the first to examine anchoring effects (i.e. “reference dependence”) as well as loss aversion in the art auction market.
-To identify anchoring – specifically, the marginal impact of past price on current price (which is our definition) – they first use two datasets of repeat auction sales of Impressionist and Contemporary paintings, including not only hammer price but also hedonic characteristics such as artist and medium.
+To our knowledge, a discussion paper by Beggs & Graddy (2005) is the first to examine anchoring effects (i.e., “reference dependence”) as well as loss aversion in the art auction market.
+To identify anchoring – which they define as the marginal impact of past price on current price – they first use two datasets of repeat auction sales of Impressionist and Contemporary paintings, including not only hammer price but also hedonic characteristics such as artist and medium.
 The Impressionist dataset was originally collected by Orley Ashenfelter and Andrew Richardson at Princeton University in 1992, while the Contemporary dataset was constructed by Kathryn Graddy from the archives of Christie’s; we use both datasets in our research .
-The regression model of Beggs & Graddy (2005) isolates anchoring effects on the price for a second sale by controlling for hedonic characteristics as well as unobserved inputs into price such as bidder behavior.
-Beggs & Graddy in this paper, believe anchoring effects on the sale price can primarily be attributed to the buyers.
+The regression model of Beggs & Graddy (2005) measure the effect of anchoring on the second sale price of an artwork by controlling for hedonic characteristics as well as unobserved price inputs, such as bidder behavior.
+Beggs & Graddy argue that the observed anchoring effects are primarily the result of buyers’ cognitive biases.
 The authors find strongly significant evidence for anchoring in both Impressionist and Contemporary genres, though no significant asymmetry between gains and losses appears for anchoring (and loss aversion is not evident either).

-The anchoring analysis in that discussion paper is formalized further in Beggs & Graddy (2009), which using the same resale approach and data, dives deeper into anchoring effects on price, presale estimates, and the probability of a sale.
+Beggs & Graddy (2009), using the same resale approach and data, dive deeper into anchoring effects on price, presale estimates, and the probability of a sale.
 For price, they find that anchoring effects are stronger for Impressionist art pieces than for Contemporary ones, particularly for items that are resold quickly after a first sale.
 They also find an association between presale low estimates and anchoring, although anchoring does not seem to significantly affect the probability of sale (which is estimated with a probit model).
-The anchoring models developed by Beggs & Graddy (2009) has been used in later anchoring research such as Leung et. al (2013), and forms the basis of our own approach.
+Graddy et al. (2014) use a similar model and mostly corroborate these results, but express more uncertainty about whether anchoring effects should be attributed to buyers, sellers, or auctioneers.
+The anchoring models developed by Beggs & Graddy (2009) have been used in later anchoring research, such as Leung et. al (2013), and forms the basis of our own approach.
 We attempt to replicate selected results from Beggs & Graddy (2009) in a later section.

-Graddy et al. (2014) further extends the work in Beggs & Graddy (2009) and Beggs & Graddy (2005) by studying anchoring (as well as loss aversion) with more data.
-The anchoring part of their model is mostly unchanged from Beggs & Graddy (2009).
-They again find significant evidence of anchoring, and validate the original paper’s finding that anchoring effects are stronger for items that are resold more quickly.
-However, they express more uncertainty on who to attribute anchoring effects to, whether to buyers, sellers, or auctioneers.

 Bruno and Nocera (2008) study how anchoring affects presale estimates using a unique dataset of nearly 1,000 Italian paintings that have been sold at least twice (1985-2006).
 They regress the range of presale estimates on a multi-leveled dummy variable for anchoring to account for multiple past prices (anchors).
 Subsequently, the authors find significant evidence of anchoring.
 First, the existence of past prices makes the presale estimate range narrower, presumably because the auctioneer grows more confident.
 Second, Bruno and Nocera find that the existence of a past price corresponds to the presale estimate range being more closely centered on the true hammer price.
 Hence, both the bias and variance of the presale estimate range seem to decrease in the presence of anchors.
 These findings are consistent with what we learned through interviews, namely, that specialists at auction houses do research past sales before formulating estimates (as described earlier).